Wanna be a Creative Arts Therapist?

-Whatever brought you here, the pathway to becoming a creative arts therapist in Australia is fairly specific.
-And the single most important thing I can tell you before you enrol in anything is this: check that your course will actually make you eligible for professional registration.
+Whatever brought you here, the pathway to becoming a creative arts therapist in Australia is something that can feel quite broad when you start researching options.
+However, to secure roles in allied health, the pathway that you need to take is quite specific.
+And, if you are looking at training specifically to become an art therapist, the single most important thing I can tell you before you enrol in anything is this: check that your course will actually make you eligible for professional registration in Australia.

 What is a creative arts therapist, exactly?

-It's not art classes.
-It's not craft groups.
+A creative arts therapy session is therefore quite different to an art class or lesson.
 It's not asking someone to draw their feelings and then telling them what it means.
 Creative arts therapy is a form of psychotherapy, grounded in theory and clinical training, where the art-making process itself becomes a way of exploring and making sense of lived experience.
 The focus is on the process of creating, the relationship between therapist and client, and what emerges through that, not on producing a nice-looking artwork.

 In Australia, creative arts therapy is a self-regulated profession.
 That means it's not regulated by AHPRA (the Australian Health Practitioner Regulation Agency) like psychology or occupational therapy.
 Instead, the profession is overseen by peak professional bodies ANZACATA and PACFA.